jackokring/thing/README.md

 * Some convenience documentation for general modding
 * Some mod lists to maybe work as a modpack
 * The `Suspicious Substance` (reduce, reuse, recycle)
+* Some chat encryption and `op` marking at the server

 ## Easy Development